oracle-livelabs/adb/shared/adb-slack-msteams/introduction/intro.md

 ## About this Workshop

 The labs in this workshop walk you through all the steps to send Slack and Microsoft Teams notifications from **Oracle Autonomous Database** (ADB) .
 You will create Slack and Microsoft Teams apps and configure them so that you can send messages, alerts, or the output of a query from Oracle Autonomous Database.
-You will review and confirm the receipt of the messages in both Slack channel and Microsoft Teams Channels.
+You will review and confirm the receipt of the messages in both Slack channel and Microsoft Teams channels.

 Estimated Workshop Time: 1 hour